-Boat batteries can last a long time, especially if your are performing excellent maintenance checks and you have a high-quality battery from a reputable provider.
+Boat batteries can last a long time, especially if you are performing excellent maintenance checks and you have a high-quality battery from a reputable provider.

-In situations where boat batteries are well taken care of, then can last up to 7 years.
-This is the high end range of a boat batteries’ life, and it is not uncommon to see a boat battery last just a couple of years.
+In situations where boat batteries are well taken care of, they can last up to 7 years.
+This is the high-end range of a boat battery’s life, and it is not uncommon to see a boat battery last just a couple of years.